YiLinLiu123/lab2/README.md

 * the out-of-bounds bug;
 * the illegal argument bug.

-###
+### Submitting Your Work

 Submit your work by committing and pushing the changes to the GitHub repository created for you for this lab.
-You can work with a partner.
-It is sufficient if only one of your pushes your work to GitHub but `lab2.txt` must contain your name, your partner's name and UBC student numbers.
+You can work with a partner. **It is sufficient if only one of your pushes your work to GitHub but `lab2.txt` must contain your name, your partner's name and UBC student numbers.**